The Frank Doezema Family History

 Gerald and Agnes Wesselius.
 Gerald was working there with the Red Cross during

 the War (Letter of Frank Doezema addressed to “Dear Children,” 5 Dec.
 1944).
+In

 the letter Frank opined pessimistically, “It looks good to me to make a little